 Introduction

 Conventional corpus building efforts have focused primarily on sampling language as an abstract, distinct and persistent entity.
-Though the sampling methods first used in Brown have yielded many valuable results, and will doubtless continue to do so, this strategy has led to a number of pragmatic and scientific issues that continue to limit corpus linguistics.
+Though the sampling methods first used in the Brown/LOB corpus family have yielded many valuable results, and will doubtless continue to do so, this strategy has led to a number of pragmatic and scientific issues that continue to limit corpus linguistics.

 Many of these issues have been framed in terms of improved description of language variation, most notably by Biber (1993) who assesses the variability within various language categories (e.g. preposition and relative clause usage) in order to determine the extent to which we may, probabilistically speaking, extract further useful meaning by sampling further.
 He goes on to conclude that we cannot know, a priori, the relative proportions of register usage within a language, and that we must go about sampling in an iterative manner, learning from our findings in order to improve further efforts.
+Although the iterative sampling method is widespread in other disciplines, it has not been discussed much within corpus linguistics, other than by Evert (ref to CL2009? paper).

 Biber’s call for multi-phase sampling stems from a number of unknowns regarding language: we simply do not know what language is used on a daily basis, by whom, or for what purpose, with sufficient resolution to construct a demographically- and linguistically-balanced sample of language use with any certainty.
-Some of this uncertainty is, in part, down to the pragmatic decision to sample primarily in terms of language as a separate entity, making attempts to balance demographics by using proxy variables such as relative popularity of a text, formality and other socio-cultural external descriptives.
+Some of this uncertainty is, in part, down to the pragmatic decision to sample primarily in terms of language as a separate entity, making attempts to balance demographics by using proxy variables such as relative popularity of a text, formality and other socio-cultural external descriptors.
 As discussed in Leech (2006), a prime example of this confusion is the selection of language according to production or consumption, something only vaguely addressed by many corpora yet particularly important to the findings of many studies.
 Notably Leech calls for a re-inspection of proportionality, saying “the representation of texts should be proportional not only to their initiators, but also to their receivers”.

 Since corpus studies are necessarily concerned with the social demographics underlying language (either directly or by assumption), there is a need to improve the quality of social and demographic information in corpora, and its relationship to real population distributions.